oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_fusion/README.md

 Navigate to the Loops Analysis section of the optimization report under Throughput Analysis and notice that two loops were fused to one in both `DefaultFusionKernel` and in `FusionFunctionKernel`, but not in `NoFusionKernel` or in `DefaultNoFusionKernel`.

-In both cases where fusion has occurred, the number of loop cycles has decreased, since the total number of loop iterations decreased due to loop fusion, while the II, speculated iterations and latency have are the same in the fused and non-fused loops.
+In both cases where fusion has occurred, the number of loop cycles has decreased, since the total number of loop iterations decreased due to loop fusion, while the II, speculated iterations and latency are the same in the fused and non-fused loops.

 Navigate to the Area Analysis of the system under Area Analysis.
 The Kernel System section displays the area consumption of each kernel.
 Notice the area savings when loop fusion is performed in`DefaultFusionKernel`, against when it is off in `NoFusionKernel`.
 As well, notice the area savings when loop fusion is manually turned on in`FusionFunctionKernel`, against when it is off by default in `DefaultNoFusionKernel`.